kyrylo/kyrylo.org/_posts/2024-10-25-why-does-target-blank-have-an-underscore-in-front.md

 Before HTML5, developers used [`<frameset>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/frameset)
 for SPA-like functionality, dividing the window into multiple frames, each with its own unique ID.
-For example, the left frame might be `id="sidebar"`, and the right frame could be `id="content"`.
+For example, the left frame might be `name="sidebar"`, and the right frame could be `name="content"`.

 When clicking a link, the browser needed to know which frame to load the content into.
 That's where the target attribute came in.
 Clicking a link in the sidebar,